alexandru/copilot-config/README.md

 ### Clone the repository

-**WARN** — This is for a fresh Copilot instalation (no history):
+**WARN** — This is for a fresh Copilot installation (no history):

 ```sh
 git clone https://github.com/alexandru/copilot-config.git ~/.copilot
 ```

-**WARN:** This is your Copilot's working directory, so you may already have a `~/.copilot` that you may need to delete, in which case you could lose all your sessios.
+**WARN:** This is your Copilot's working directory, so you may already have a `~/.copilot` that you may need to delete, in which case you could lose all your sessions.
 An alternative would be...

 ```sh
 if [[ -d ~/.copilot ]]; then